neoforged/Documentation/docs/blocks/index.md

 Blocks
 ======

-Blocks are, obviously, essential to the Minecraft world.
+Blocks are essential to the Minecraft world.
 They make up all the terrain, structures, and machines.
 Chances are if you are interested in making a mod, then you will want to add some blocks.
 This page will guide you through the creation of blocks, and some of the things you can do with them.

 One Block to Rule Them All
 --------------------------